 Why you'll love this recipe

 No bake.
-Unlike some of my other Christmas treats like Reindeer Brownies and Sugar Cookies, these gingerbread balls need no oven and come together very quickly.
+Unlike some of my other Christmas treats like Reindeer Brownies and Sugar Cookies, these need no oven and come together very quickly.

 Festive.
-Just like Gingerbread Baked Oats and Gingerbread Granola, these balls are made with the typical warm spices making them extra Christmassy.
+If you love my gingerbread baked oats and gingerbread granola, these balls are made with the typical warm spices making them extra Christmassy.

 Cookie exchange.
-If you want something a bit different to Christmas M&M Cookies for a Cookie exchange, these gingersnap truffles are perfect (I mean, they are made from cookies so I think they fit the brief).
+If you want something a bit different to Christmas M&M Cookies for a cookie exchange, these truffles are perfect (I mean, they are made from cookies so I think they fit the brief).

 Rolled oats.
-This wasn't originally in my gingerbread truffle recipe.
-But, after experimenting around for a little bit trying to get the right texture, I started adding in the rolled oats.
-It helped bring the ingredients together a bit more to form them into balls.
-You might have to adjust this depending on what ginger cookie you purchase.
+These weren't in the original recipe, but after experimenting around for a little bit trying to get the right texture, I started adding in the rolled oats.

 Desiccated coconut.
 This is added into the mixture to give a subtle hint of coconut flavour.
 If you're not a fan, add more rolled oats in substitute.